 The growing number of cancer patients and their multiple needs, the shortage of oncologists, and the rapid changes in the clinical, organizational, and technological environment in the field of oncology highlight the need to update the clinical and managerial skills of oncology nurses.
-The literature shows that OCNP has many advantages.
-At the same time, in contrast to many countries around the world (USA, Canada, Great Britain, Japan, Brazil, etc.), in Israel the position of an OCNP has not yet been established.
-The purpose of the present study is to examine the need and the potential contribution of OCNPs according to the perception of medical and nursing professionals.
+The literature shows that OCNS offer many advantages.
+However, in contrast to many countries around the world (USA, Canada, Great Britain, Japan, Brazil, etc.), in Israel the position of an OCNS has not yet been established.
+The purpose of the present study is to examine the need and the potential contribution of OCNS according to the perception of medical and nursing professionals.

 Results